Ekumen-OS/ros2_testing_workshop_roscon_es_25/docker/README.md

 ./docker/run.sh --help
 ```

+## 📦 Container Usage

-Once the container is started, the entrypoint is located at the root of the ROS 2 workspace (~/ws).
+Once the container is started, the entrypoint is located at the root of the ROS 2 workspace (`~/ws`).

-After shutdown, the user will be asked whether to save the changes made inside the container or not to the image (performing a `docker commit` internally).
+After exiting the container, you’ll be asked whether you want to save your changes back to the image (internally performing a `docker commit`).

-If at any moment it's required to start a new session to the running container, it can be done by executing:
+If you need to reconnect to a running container:

 ```bash
 docker exec -it ros2-testing-workshop-roscon-es-25-container bash